toptal/chewy/README.md

 rake chewy:update[users] # updates UsersIndex only
 ```

-Also `rake chewy:reset` performs zero-downtime reindexing as described here: https://www.elastic.co/blog/changing-mapping-with-zero-downtime.
-So basically rake task creates new index with uniq suffix and then simply aliases it to the common index name.
-Previous index is deleted afterwards (see `Chewy::Index.reset!` for more details).
+`rake chewy:reset` performs zero-downtime reindexing as described [here](https://www.elastic.co/blog/changing-mapping-with-zero-downtime).
+So basically rake task creates a new index with uniq suffix and then simply aliases it to the common index name.
+The previous index is deleted afterwards (see `Chewy::Index.reset!` for more details).

 ### Rspec integration

-Just add `require 'chewy/rspec'` to your spec_helper.rb and you will get additional features:
-See [update_index.rb](lib/chewy/rspec/update_index.rb) for more details.
+Just add `require 'chewy/rspec'` to your spec_helper.rb and you will get additional features: See [update_index.rb](lib/chewy/rspec/update_index.rb) for more details.

-If you use `DatabaseCleaner` in your tests with `transaction` (strategy)[https://github.com/DatabaseCleaner/database_cleaner#how-to-use] you may run into the problem that `ActiveRecord`'s models are not indexed automatically on save them despite of the fact that you set the callbacks to do this with the `update_index` method.
-The issue arises because `chewy` indexes data on `after_commit` run as default but all `after_commit` callbacks are not run with the `DatabaseCleaner`'s' `transaction` strategy.
-You can solve the issue by changing the `Chewy.use_after_commit_callbacks` option.
+If you use `DatabaseCleaner` in your tests with [the `transaction` strategy](https://github.com/DatabaseCleaner/database_cleaner#how-to-use), you may run into the problem that `ActiveRecord`'s models are not indexed automatically on save despite the fact that you set the callbacks to do this with the `update_index` method.
+The issue arises because `chewy` indexes data on `after_commit` run as default, but all `after_commit` callbacks are not run with the `DatabaseCleaner`'s' `transaction` strategy.
+You can solve this issue by changing the `Chewy.use_after_commit_callbacks` option.
 Just add the following initializer in your Rails application:

 ```ruby
 #config/initializers/chewy.rb